 It is clear that the link between the state and the community is strong when the latter is seen as a benefactor and it delivers services that are valued by individuals.
 These services relate to programs in the field of education, health and other basic needs sectors.
 This issue has been discussed earlier when we examined the role played of exclusion and marginalization of individuals and communities in driving the Swat insurgency.
 Clearly, military operations by themselves are not a solution and will fail as they create further marginalization as explained before.
 If KP wants to avoid such a fate then efforts must be made to provide solutions that remove marginalization of people in any form.

-The challenge by the marginalized who have combined with the terrorists is to challenge the State’s ability to govern; another way of describing it is that over a period of time the government has became dysfunctional and is prevented from supplying those goods that lead to the creation of legitimacy by associating a larger population with itself in what one will call enterprise Pakistan.
+The challenge by the marginalized who have combined with the terrorists is a challenge to the state’s ability to govern; another way of describing it is that over a period of time the government has became dysfunctional and is prevented from supplying those goods that lead to the creation of legitimacy by associating a larger population with itself in what one will call ‘enterprise Pakistan’.
 Association by choice permits the state to govern through voluntary obedience.
-According to this analysis, legitimacy occurs when the state provides the following social goods at an efficient level;
+According to this analysis, legitimacy occurs when the state provides the following social goods efficiently:

 Security